Zukiyomi/loon-block-common-ads-trackers-rule-list/README.md

-all url arre from https://adblock.turtlecute.org/
+all of urls are from https://adblock.turtlecute.org/